UF-Carpentry/website/_pages/code-of-conduct.md

 ## Expected Behavior

 All participants in our events and communications are expected to show respect and courtesy to others.
-All interactions should be professional regardless of platform: either online or in-person.
-In order to foster a positive and professional learning environment we encourage the following kinds of behaviours in all Carpentries events and platforms:
+All interactions should be professional regardless of platform, whether online or in-person.
+In order to foster a positive and professional learning environment, we encourage the following kinds of behaviours in all Carpentries events and platforms:

 * use welcoming and inclusive language that is appropriate for a diverse audience
 * be respectful of different viewpoints and experiences